-A review of the products provided by OPKO was completed in 2014 (covering the 2013 period).
+A review of the products provided by OPKO was completed in 2017 (covering the 2016 period).
 It was determined that potential conflict minerals could feasibly be found within or as part of the two OPKO product lines, specifically:

-- SangiaTM Test Cassettes: SangiaTM Test Cassettes are credit card sized microfluidic test cassettes used to perform Point-of-Care medical diagnostic tests on finger-stick whole blood.
+- 1. SangiaTM Test Cassettes: SangiaTM Test Cassettes are credit card sized microfluidic test cassettes used to perform Point-of-Care medical diagnostic tests on finger-stick whole blood.
 Examples of tests include immunoassays for PSA, Testosterone, and Vitamin D).
 Each cassette includes all the reagents necessary for an immunoassay.
 Test cassettes are sold in individually sealed aluminum pouches packaged together in a box of twenty pouches.
+Test cassettes contain gold chloride trihydrate which is used to make nano-sized particles included within the reagents on the cassettes, which could contain potential conflict minerals.
 SangiaTM Test Cassettes are manufactured by OPKO in Woburn, MA. - Claros®1 Analyzer: The Claros®1 Analyzer is a small desktop instrument used to operate and analyze the SangiaTM Test Cassettes.
 Each Analyzer contains four circuit boards and a number of electronic and electro-mechanical components (touchscreen, solenoid, pump) which could contain potential conflict minerals.
 Claros®1 Analyzers are manufactured for OPKO by a contract manufacturer.